ubccr/ccrdocs/pages/software/modules.md

 Anaconda is not well suited for multi-user HPC clusters for the following
 reasons:

 - Makes wrong assumptions about the OS configuration and location of various system libraries
 - Not meant to keep several versions of the same package on the system
 - Distributes pre-compiled binaries and uses pre-configured compilation options which are often not optimal for the processor architectures we have on our cluster
 - Uses the $HOME directory for its installation and generates a huge number of files
-- Modifies the $HOME/.bashrc file, which can easily cause conflicts.
+- Modifies the $HOME/.bashrc file, which can easily cause conflicts
+- May not be free for all users.
+Please refer to the [Anaconda terms of service documentation](https://legal.anaconda.com/policies/en/)

 Instead we recommend using modules that already include many [popular python packages](#python).
 Rather than installing python modules in conda environments users can create